a-bentofreire/abeamer/README.md

 ABeamer includes a web browser library, a server agent and a command line utility.
 For the ABeamer Animation Editor, read [Animation Editor](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/animation-editor/).

-- ABeamer **web browser library** is a highly extensible TypeScript/JavaScript bundled with a rich [toolset](#toolset) reducing the time to build complex animations.
+- ABeamer **web browser library** is a highly extensible TypeScript/JavaScript library bundled with a rich [toolset](#toolset) reducing the time to build complex animations.
 - ABeamer **server agent** is designed to communicate with a render server, usually a headless web browser, in order to save each frame to the disk.
 It can run either with the full potential supporting [Code Handlers](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/glossary/#code-handler)